Harvard-CS-1200/cs1200/fall2025/faq.md

 <b> Where do I find my Gradescope feedback?
 How do I interpret it? </b>
 </summary> <br>

 If you navigate to the assignment on Gradescope you can click through each problem to see what feedback you got, as well as the letter grade you got for a particular problem.
 Reading through the rubrics is important -- it can help you get an idea of what we expected to see from you in the proof.
-This can be particuarly helpful for exams, where sometimes you include some justification on the problem set but forget to include it on the exam when it's actually something we take off points for missing.
+This can be particularly helpful for exams, where sometimes you include some justification on the problem set but forget to include it on the exam when it's actually something we take off points for missing.
 Looking at problems where you got below an R and reading rubric items that indicate what we were looking for in a full-credit solution is a great way to understand what you're missing and where you should add more justification.

 </details>